MelTok: 2D Tokenization for Single-Codebook Audio Compression: Limitations and Future Work

+Our experiments reveal that training MelTok is disrupted when using low-resolution data that has been artificially upsampled to a high sampling rate.
 Currently, open-source high-fidelity audio datasets are scarce, and even 44kHz/48kHz corpora often include upsampled 16kHz content, limiting compression performance.
 In future work, we plan to collect more high-resolution recordings, enhance our model for better perceptual quality, and develop suitable benchmarks for evaluating non-speech, non-music sounds.

+Although our experiments demonstrate that preserving more acoustic detail in the codec is promising for audio understanding tasks, its impact on downstream generation tasks remains unknown.
+Due to space and computational constraints, we have focused on showcasing MelTok’s reconstruction capabilities and have not yet use tokens obtained from MelTok to train in Audio Language Models (ALM).
+In future work, we plan to investigate the performance of MelTok-based ALMs on downstream audio tasks.